-A stretch and fold schedule is a routine given to a whole dough batch.
+A stretch and fold schedule is a routine given to a batch of dough.
 The dough is pulled out, stretched and folded before it’s left to rest in a container for a period before the action is repeated.
-Here’s how to do a standard stretch and fold that I use in the majority of my breads, including my sourdough bread recipe for beginners.
+Here’s how to do a standard stretch and fold that I use in the majority of my bread, including my sourdough bread recipe for beginners.

 The original version of stretch and fold is a fantastic way to provide even distribution and give the gluten a good stretch.

 Make an oil slick or lightly dust flour on the work surface.
-Empty the dough out of the bowl and roughly flatten the dough into a square – don’t fiddle with the dough too much, as long as there is four sides we’re good.
+Empty the dough out of the bowl and roughly flatten the dough into a square – don’t fiddle with the dough too much.
+As long as there are four sides, we’re good.

 Take the edge at the top of the dough and stretch it up and fold over ⅔’s down.

-Take and pull the bottom of the dough and fold it over its opposite edge.
+Pull the dough’s bottom and fold it over its opposite edge.

 The standard bulk fermentation routine includes one stretch and fold every hour.
-When the first rise is fairly short the gaps between folding can be decreased into 20-45 minute intervals.
-This will accelerate the development of the gluten.
+When the first rise is relatively short, the gaps between folding can be decreased into 20-45 minute intervals.
+This will accelerate the development of gluten.

 Dough that undergoes stretch and folds has a stronger gluten structure and a reduced bulk fermentation time.

 If you are using a round bowl, imagine the dough has four sides like a square.
-If you are using a square container then there’s no need to imagine!
+If you are using a square container, there’s no need to imagine!

 Take the top edge and pull it away from the centre of the dough.
 Use your other hand for stability if you need to.
 Stretch as far as the dough will go without tearing it.